boost-ext/sml/doc/tutorial.md

 Passing and maintaining a lot of dependencies might be tedious and requires huge amount of boilerplate code.
 In order to avoid it, Dependency Injection Library might be used to automate this process.
-For example, we can use [experimental Boost.DI](https://github.com/boost-experimental/di).
+For example, we can use [Experimental Boost.DI](https://github.com/boost-experimental/di).

 ```cpp
 auto injector = di::make_injector(